MicrosoftDocs/dynamics365-guidance/guidance/business-processes/report-to-record-define-financial-structure-organizational-accounting-policies.md

 ---
-title: Define financial structure and organizational accounting policies overview
+title: Overview of the define financial structure and organizational accounting policies business process
-description: Learn how you can use Dynamics 365 products to support the organization's business processes for defining the financial structure and organizational accounting policies. ms.date: 11/10/2023 ms.topic: conceptual
+description: Learn how you can use Dynamics 365 products to support the organization's business processes to define the financial structure and organizational accounting policies. ms.date: 11/10/2023 ms.topic: conceptual
 author: rachelprofitt
 ms.author: raprofit
 ---

-# Define financial structure and organizational accounting policies overview
+# Overview of the define financial structure and organizational accounting policies business process

 ***Applies to: Dynamics 365 Finance***